livanh/mobi-thumbnailer/README.md

-# Thumbnailer for Mobipocket book files
+# Thumbnailer for Mobipocket e-book files

-This script creates thumbnails for Mobipocket files in PCManFM and other file managers.
+This script creates thumbnails for Mobipocket e-book files in Nautilus, Nemo, PCManFM, and other file managers following GNOME conventions.